awslabs/aws-api-gateway-developer-portal/BUILDING.md

 ### `node run start`

 Gets the output from the CFN stack, writes a local version of the config.js file, and starts up the local development server.

+### `node run lint`

+Lint all code in the repo using ESLint and `cfn-lint`.

+### `node run test`

+Run all the unit tests.

+### `node run test --coverage=true`

+Run all the unit tests with coverage.

+### `node run test --integ=true`

+Run all the integration tests.

+## Notes on testing

+If you need to run the unit tests with a debugger, you'll need to run them manually using the relevant test runners.

+- For the unit tests in `dev-portal/`, run `npx react-scripts --inspect-brk test --runInBand --no-cache` in that directory.
+- For the unit tests in `lambdas/`, run `npx -n=--inspect-brk jest --runInBand --no-cache` in that directory.

 ## Notes on static assets